 If a malicious witness rises against any man to accuse him of wrongdoing, then both parties to the dispute shall appear before the Lord, before the priests and the judges who are in office in those days; the judges shall inquire diligently, and if the witness is a false witness and has accused his brother falsely, then you shall do to him as he had meant to do to his brother; so you shall purge the evil from the midst of you.
 And the rest shall hear, and fear, and shall never again commit any such evil among you.
 Your eye shall not pity; it shall be life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.
 (Deuteronomy 19:16-21)

-We can only assume that the two women presented their dispute to the priests and judges of those days, and they referred the case to King Solomon.
-It would have been highly unlikely that Solomon was holding court for every issue that arose within the kingdom (cf. Exodus 18:12-22).
-Being wise, he would have seen to it that a system for justice was in place to handle disputes within his kingdom; just that it was unlikely to have been as sophisticated as the justice systems that exist today—although the Romans appeared to have had a sophisticated system in the days of the Apostle Paul, with appeals and different jurisdictions.
+We can only assume that the two women presented their dispute to the priests and judges of those days, who then referred the case to King Solomon.
+It would have been highly unlikely that Solomon personally presided over every issue that arose within the kingdom (cf. Exodus 18:12–22).
+Being wise, he would have ensured that a system of justice was in place to handle disputes—though it was unlikely to have been as sophisticated as modern legal systems.
+Nevertheless, the Romans appeared to have developed a fairly sophisticated system by the days of the Apostle Paul, with provisions for appeals and differing jurisdictions.

-From a moral viewpoint, it needs to be noted, harlots were only condemned to death by God when a daughter of a priest became one.
-She was to be burned by fire (Leviticus 21:9).
-Not all the tribe of Levi was designated as priests, only the descendants of Aaron.
-As for the other tribes, with which we can include the other non-priestly clan of Levi, they were instructed not to turn their daughters into harlots, but no punishment is prescribed for doing so.
-There is just a warning that the whole nation will become full of wickedness if harlotry is permitted (Leviticus 19:29).
+From a moral viewpoint, it is worth noting that harlots were condemned to death by God only when a daughter of a priest became one; she was to be burned with fire (Leviticus 21:9).
+Not all of the tribe of Levi were designated as priests—only the descendants of Aaron.
+As for the other tribes, including the non-priestly clans of Levi, they were instructed not to turn their daughters into harlots.
+However, no specific punishment was prescribed for doing so.
+Instead, there was a solemn warning: if harlotry were permitted, the whole nation would become full of wickedness (Leviticus 19:29).

-What we have noted is that a process of responsibility occurs within society when it comes to making judgments regarding human affairs.
-The higher up the chain of responsibility a matter is to be dealt with, the more widespread the ramifications.
+What we can observe is that responsibility within society operates in levels, especially when it comes to making judgments in human affairs.
+The higher up the chain of responsibility a matter is addressed, the more significant and widespread its ramifications.

-Solomon could have looked at the harlots, offered them to draw a straw from his hand, prayed to God that the woman who gave birth to the child drew the shortest or longest one.
-Or he could have put a stone representing the baby in his hand, prayed, and asked a harlot to choose which hand that the stone was in; if she picked the hand that has the stone, the baby was hers.
-These methods would have been perfectly acceptable from what is known about the society in those days.
+Solomon could have looked at the harlots and asked them to draw straws from his hand, praying that the woman who gave birth to the child would draw the shortest (or longest) one.
+Alternatively, he could have placed a stone representing the baby in one of his hands, prayed, and asked one of the women to choose which hand held the stone.
+If she picked correctly, the child would be awarded to her.
+These kinds of methods would have been perfectly acceptable within the context of ancient society.
 In other words, Solomon could have found justification for complying with social norms.

-Concubines were not considered harlots because they were like servants (sexual slaves, if you like) who served their master but did not have the marital and inheritance rights that were conferred upon a wife.
-Concubines were not necessarily, sexual slaves per se, often they were the maids of a wealthy man's wife.
-The keeping of concubines was justified from a historical perspective because Adam copulated with Hagar until she was pregnant, at least (Genesis 16:1-4).
+Concubines were not considered harlots because they functioned more like servants (or sexual slaves, if you like), serving their master but lacking the marital and inheritance rights conferred upon a wife.
+Concubines were not necessarily sexual slaves in the crude sense; often, they were maids of a wealthy man's wife.
+The keeping of concubines was historically justified, since Abraham copulated with Hagar until she was at least pregnant (Genesis 16:1–4).

-Hagar may have been considered as a wife, but she did not possess the same status as Sarai (Sarah).
-For we read later she is still considered a slave:
+Hagar may have been considered a wife in a functional sense, but she did not possess the same status as Sarai (later Sarah).
+For later we read that she is still considered a slave.

 So she [Sarah] said to Abraham, “Cast out this slave woman [Hagar] with her son [Ishmael]; for the son of this slave woman shall not be heir with my son Isaac.”
 (Genesis 21:10)

-We read of Jacob having children from the maids (slaves) of his two wives (Genesis 30:2-10).
-The tribes of Dan (Judged) and Naphtali (My Wrestling) Gad (Good Fortune) and Asher (Happy) were conceived from slaves, as was Ishmael (God Hears) from Hagar.
-The idea of having concubines may be unacceptable today among Jews and Christians, but this was not the case in Solomon's day, for they were able to justify it.
-Of course, the next step is the acceptance of prostitution, which leads to greater wickedness.
+We read that Jacob had children from the maids (slaves) of his two wives (Genesis 30:2–10).
+The tribes of Dan (Judged), Naphtali (My Wrestling), Gad (Good Fortune), and Asher (Happy) were conceived through slaves, as was Ishmael (God Hears) through Hagar.
+The idea of having concubines may be unacceptable today among Jews and Christians, but this was not the case in Solomon's day—they were able to justify it.
+Of course, the next step beyond concubinage is the acceptance of prostitution, which leads to even greater wickedness.

-Hagar was the short-term wife of Abraham (Abram).
-He fathered Ishmael.
-Therefore it ought not be a surprise that within Islamic culture, prostitution is frowned upon, but the idea of short-term wives is acceptable and promoted by Imams.
-They can draw justification for this from the fact that Ishmael, the forefather of Arabs (and by extension Islam) was a short-term wife without any inheritance:
+Hagar was the short-term wife of Abraham (then Abram).
+He fathered Ishmael through her.
+Therefore, it should not come as a surprise that within Islamic culture, prostitution is frowned upon, while the concept of short-term wives remains acceptable and is even promoted by some Imams.
+They can draw justification for this from the fact that Ishmael—the forefather of the Arabs (and, by extension, Islam)—was born of a short-term wife who had no inheritance rights:

 After Abram had dwelt ten years in the land of Canaan, Sarai, Abram’s wife, took Hagar the Egyptian, her maid, and gave her to Abram her husband as a wife.
 (Genesis 16:3; cf. 21:10-14)